isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

       GSSAPI_CFLAGS:         -isystem /usr/include/mit-krb5
       GSSAPI_LIBS:           -L/usr/lib/x86_64-linux-gnu/mit-krb5 -Wl,-Bsymbolic-functions -Wl,-z,relro -lgssapi_krb5 -lkrb5 -lk5crypto -lcom_err

-6. Compile as usual ``make -jX`` where X is the number of CPU cores available.
+6. Compile ``make -jX``, where X is the number of CPU cores available.

-7. After compilation, the gss_tsig hook is available in the ``premium/src/hooks/d2/gss_tsig`` directory.
+7. After compilation, the ``gss_tsig`` hook is available in the ``premium/src/hooks/d2/gss_tsig`` directory.
 It can be loaded by the Kea DHCP-DDNS (D2) daemon.

-The gss_tsig was developed using the MIT Kerberos 5 implementation but Heimdal is supported too.
-Note that Heimdal is picky about security sensitive file permissions and is known to emit an unclear error message.
+The ``gss_tsig`` hook library was developed using the MIT Kerberos 5 implementation, but Heimdal is also supported.
+Note that Heimdal is picky about security-sensitive file permissions and is known to emit an unclear error message.
-It is a good idea to keep these files as plain, with one link and no access for the group or other users.
+It is a good idea to keep these files plain, with one link and no access for the group or other users.

-The krb5-config script should provide an ``--all`` option which identifies the implementation: in any report about the GSS-TSIG report please add the result of the ``--all`` option of the krb5-config used to configure Kea.
+The ``krb5-config`` script should provide an ``--all`` option which identifies the implementation.

 .. _gss-tsig-deployment: